Death at a hospital or nursing home

 Registering the death

-All deaths in Australia must be registered with the state or territory's registry of births, deaths and marriages where the death occurred, this is usually done by the funeral director.
+All deaths in Australia must be registered with the state or territory's registry of births, deaths and marriages where the death occurred, and this is usually done by the funeral director.
 Once this is done a death certificate will be issued, which is needed in order to deal with the deceased person's estate as

 well as to claim any insurance, superannuation as funeral benefits (if there are any) and to remove money from the person's bank account if you didn't have a joint bank account.